otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-03-postgresql-docker-orm-jsdoc-postman/README.md

 ---

-### Task 6 - README Documentation _(Easy)_
+### Task 6 - README Documentation ⚠️ Self-Directed

-Update the `README.md` in your repository to document how to set up and run the project.
-Here's a suggested structure:
+Update the `README.md` in your repository to document how to set up and run the project:

 ---